Introduction

 In your opinion, which of the technological developments you have studied played the biggest role in the formation of early civilizations?
 Why?

 You now have a basic understanding of some of the technological developments that led early humans to go beyond simple survival and develop early forms of recognizable societies.
-Next you’ll take a look at some of the other factors that led humans to live together socially.
+Next you’ll explore some of the other factors that led humans to live together socially.

 Factors that led to the development of society